 Richard Ryde is a British national, with over twenty-five years' experience acting for English speaking clients in French law matters.

 After studying law at the University of Oxford (M.A.
-Hors) and the Inns of Court School of Law, he was admitted to the Bar of England and Wales in 1986.
+Hons) and the Inns of Court School of Law, he was admitted to the Bar of England and Wales in 1986.

 He has practised in Paris since 1990 and was admitted to the Paris Bar in 1992.

 Richard Ryde acts principally for international (and in particular English and US) clients, in contentious and non-contentious matters.

 - international commercial dispute resolution (litigation, arbitration and mediation)

 - commercial contracts (in particular commercial agency contracts)

 As a dual qualified lawyer, Richard Ryde is able to explain the workings of the French legal system in terms which can be understood by clients familiar with common law systems.

 He is one of the few British nationals appearing regularly as an advocate before the French courts, both at first instance and on appeal.